SHY-Corp/LeetCode-Solutions/CONTRIBUTING.md

   - What you expected would happen
   - What actually happens
   - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+ - If you want to submit solutions in a previously unavailable language, create an Issue for it too.

 ## License